Evaluation of Bactericidal activity of Chemical Disinfectant

 Veterinary sites if not kept clean can potentially turn into breeding ground for highly pathogenic microbes.
 These microbes have the potential to cause diseases to both humans and animals, which can result in a huge financial loss.
 Hence, it is crucial to monitor cleanliness and implement appropriate hygiene practices in veterinary settings.

 EN 1656 is one of the widely accepted European standards that evaluates the efficacy of disinfectant and antiseptics intended to be used in the Veterinary settings.
 This standard thus enables checking of a proposed product to meet the necessary efficacy and safety criteria required to control different critical pathogens found in the veterinary area.

+At MIS, we conduct EN 1656 test customized to meet the specific product requirements of our clients.
 In an effort to help clients with development of high performance antimicrobial products, we have implemented a robust system that tests for quality and precision.